zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 | |image0|
 | (Image from https://bitcoin.org/en/developer-guide)

-Ethereum jettisons this scheme in favor of a simpler approach: the state stores a list of accounts where each account has a balance, as well as Ethereum-specific data (code and internal storage), and a transaction is valid if the sending account has enough balance to pay for it, in which case the sending account is debited and the receiving account is credited with the value.
+Expanse jettisons this scheme in favor of a simpler approach: the state stores a list of accounts where each account has a balance, as well as Expanse-specific data (code and internal storage), and a transaction is valid if the sending account has enough balance to pay for it, in which case the sending account is debited and the receiving account is credited with the value.
 If the receiving account has code, the code